oasisprotocol/old-docs/src/operators/amber-network.md

 ## Incentives

 The Amber Network will be used as a way to provide bonuses in the form of delegation from the Oasis Protocol Foundation in the forthcoming Mainnet.
-The Oasis Protocol Foundation will plan to delegate up to 50% of its available tokens based on successful completion and staking reward rankings from the Oasis Amber Network as well as availability rankings and overall track record. **(NOTE: Delegation is contingent on commission rates that are no more than +/- 10% of the weighted median network commission rate)**
+The Oasis Protocol Foundation will plan to delegate up to 50% of its available tokens based on successful completion and staking reward rankings from the Oasis Amber Network as well as availability rankings and overall track record.
+**(NOTE: Delegation is contingent on commission rates that are no more than +/- 10% of the weighted median network commission rate)**

 ## Wallet testers needed

-More on this to come soon.
+More on this to come soon!

 **Disclaimer: The Amber Network and all associated activities and rewards are not available to all participants and eligibility requirements apply.
 For details, see the Program Terms available here.
 This article does not guarantee anyone the right to participate in the Amber Network or to receive rewards.**